AkaCoder404/Obsidian-Quartz-PKM-Notes/content/02 - Project/02 - Software Development/Software Development.md

 - report your prgoress

 # 01 DevOps
+Here, we understand the general development cycle of an application.

 ***What is DevOps?***
 A methodology that helps engineering teams build better products by continuously integrating user feedback.